SMX Terms and Conditions as of June 2022

-4.5 Where notice of termination has been received before the end of the Trial Period but your MX Record has not been removed from the SMX Domain, we may invoice you at the applicable rates for the Services until the later of:
+4.1.4 Where notice of termination has been received before the end of the Trial Period, but your MX Record has not been removed from the SMX Domain, we may invoice you at the applicable Services rates (per the Online Provisioning Form) for the Services until the later of:

-(a) 30 days from the end of the Trial Period; and
+(a) 30 calendar days from the end of the Trial Period; or

 (b) the removal of the MX Record from the SMX Domain.

 4.2.1 From the applicable Service Start Date (or, as applicable per clause 4.1.2, the day following the end of the Trial Period) in consideration for the payment of the Fees (per clause 4.2.2), we grant you for the Initial Term (or the balance of the Initial Term (where a Trial Period applied per clause 4.1)) a non-exclusive, non-transferable right to access and use the Services and the Documentation.

 4.2.2 The Fees will be invoiced by us (per clause 8.2) at the applicable rates in accordance with the applicable Online Provisioning Form.